Load testing SAP systems for Retail Company

 Our team faced the following tasks:

-- Check whether performance worsened after the transformation;
+- determine whether performance worsened after the transformation;

-- Check whether performance worsened as a result of optimization.
+- determine whether performance worsened as a result of optimization.

 To achieve the objectives associated with the project, we conducted tests in which we emulated traffic generated by users and external systems, and background jobs were launched.